France Travel Planner by Tom Brosnahan & Jane Fisher Cassis and Kir in Dijon, France

 Mayor Kir made it a practice to serve vin blanc cassis to visiting delegations from across France and around the world.
 This was done to promote Burgundy and its products—wine and cassis.
 Over the years the drink became associated with the Mayor, and eventually he gave his name to it.

 When I first visited Dijon in 1968, Kir was popular there.
 But in Paris and other parts of France the name was not widely used, and you had to ask for a vin blanc cassis.
 Today it's become so popular that if you order a Kir outside of Burgundy, you're likely to be asked, "Quel parfum?" or "what flavor?"
-You might be offered peach (pêche) or mûre (blackberry), but to my mind a real Kir is only made with crème de cassis!
+You might be offered peach (pêche) or mûre (blackberry), but a real Kir is only made with crème de cassis!

 There's also the Kir Royal, made with Champagne or Crémant de Bourgogne, the local sparkling wine.
 Kir Pétillant is the name sometimes used for Kirs made with other sparkling wines.
 A Kir Pétillant may be less expensive than a Kir Royal in some places (though it may not always be offered as as option).